Math and Middle School Articles to Get You Thinking

 Teachers typically introduce fractions in third grade, explaining denominators—the bottom half of the fraction—as equal parts of a whole.
 Students study drawings of pizzas cut into wedges and label the fractional parts as fourths or sixths.
 Lessons then move into memorizing step-by-step rules for adding, subtracting, multiplying and dividing fractions.
 Some children have trouble grasping what fractions measure.
 When two pizzas sit side by-side, slices of one divided into sixths may not look that different from slices of another divided into fifths.

 Fractions are especially confusing because they break rules third-graders have already learned.
-Whole numbers increase when multiplied, but fractions get smaller, for example.”Those are hard concepts” for children, says Lynn Fuchs, a professor of special education at Vanderbilt University.
+Whole numbers increase when multiplied, but fractions get smaller, for example.
 Teachers using the new method wait to introduce problem-solving until after students understand what denominators and numerators mean, and how fractions compare to each other.
 Fraction bars and number lines are considered easier than circles for children to draw and divide into parts.
-They also let students line up fractions in a row and see the difference in size, something they can’t do when dividing up a pie in the traditional approach.
+They also let students line up fractions in a row and see the difference in size, something they can't do when dividing up a pie in the traditional approach.

 Knowing how to place fractions on a number line in third grade is a better predictor of kids' fourth-grade fraction skills than calculation ability, working memory or the ability to pay attention, according to a recent study of 357 children headed by Nancy Jordan.
 The effect continues at least through fifth grade, based on recent research, Dr. Jordan says.